locka99/cpp-to-rust-book/features_of_rust/strings.md

 ### There is no string primitive

 C and C++ does not have a string primitive type, instead it has `char` type, that is one byte.
-A string is a pointer to a char array terminated with a zero byte.
+A "string" is a pointer to an array of chars that are terminated with a zero byte, `'\0'`.

 ```c++
 // The array that my_string points at ends with a hidden \0
 char *my_string = "This is as close to a string primitive as you can get";
 ```

 In C, functions such as `strlen()`, `strcpy()`, `strdup()` etc. allow strings to be manipulated but they work by using the zero byte to figure out the length of things.
-It's very easy to accidentally copy a string into a buffer too large to hold it.
+So `strlen()` the number of bytes that were encountered before a `\0` was found.
+Sicne these functions run until they find a terminating character it is very easy to accidentally for them to overrun a buffer.

 In C++ the `std::string` class wraps a char pointer and provides safe methods for modifying the string in a safe manner.
 It is a vast improvement over C but it is still not a primitive - it is a class defined in a header that is compiled and linked to the executable just like every other class.
 In addition, a `std::string` may or may not use heap to store the string which can have repercussions for memory usage and fragmentation.